spaceshark123/NeuralNetwork/README.md

 - **Multiple Loss Functions**:  Supports major loss/error functions: Mean Squared Error, Sum Squared Error, and Categorical Cross-Entropy.

+- **Multiple Optimizers**: Includes popular optimizers like Stochastic gradient descent (SGD), SGD with momentum, AdaGrad, RMSProp, and Adam.
+Supports additional, custom optimizers using the `NeuralNetwork.Optimizer` interface.

 - **Weight Initialization**: Utilizes weight initialization techniques like Xavier (for linear, sigmoid, and tanh) and He (for relu) for better convergence.

-- **Training with SGD**: Train your neural network using mini-batched Stochastic Gradient Descent (SGD) with customizable learning rate, mini-batch size, and decay.
+- **Training**: Train your neural network using mini-batched Gradient Descent (SGD) with customizable optimizer, loss function, learning rate, mini-batch size, and learning rate decay.

 - **Gradient Clipping**: Helps prevent exploding gradients during training by setting a gradient clipping threshold.

 - **Regularization Techniques**: Supports popular regularization techniques like L1 and L2 to reduce overfitting by minimizing parameter complexity.

-- **Momentum**: Uses momentum-based gradient descent to accelerate convergence and dampen oscillation.

 - **Save and Load Models**: Easily save trained models to disk and load them for future use.